GersonLopesAlves/initAppium/README.md

 2. Start Appium Server using Appium Desktop installed in your PC.
    The project expects the Appium Server to run on localhost:4723.
 If you run the server to different host and port.
 Please change the code.

-3. Download the Eribank application using URL : https://experitest.s3.amazonaws.com/eribank.apk to c:\\  (The code uses the Application from c:\\ (in windows).
-Please change the code in case you   change the download location)
+3. Download the Eribank application using URL : https://experitest.s3.amazonaws.com/eribank.apk to location in your PC  (The code uses the Application from the download location)

 4. Import the cloned project in Pycharm (In Pycharm menu, navigate to File > Open or "Open" if no projects are open)